Watch the full video

 Introducing procedures and loops

-This Kapow Computing video supports teachers in helping pupils understand how procedures and loops can make algorithms more efficient.
-The lesson introduces procedures as a way of grouping commands—also called functions in some block-based coding tools.
-An example is used to explain how a sequence like walking can be simplified into a single command, helping children see that grouping instructions reduces repetition and makes code more manageable.
-Loops are then introduced to repeat these grouped procedures within an algorithm, showing how both concepts work together to solve problems effectively.
+The video demonstrates how procedures can be used to group commands, sometimes called ‘functions’ in block-based coding tools.
+An example shows how a sequence, such as walking, can be simplified into a single command, supporting the children to see that grouping instructions reduces repetition and makes code easier to manage.
+Loops are then introduced to repeat these grouped procedures, highlighting how both concepts work together to solve problems effectively.